 Back to the driving comparisons, if you imagine buying more Mbps as purchasing more lanes on the freeway instead of a faster speed for your actual car, you will gain a better understanding of how it works.
 The individual lanes still move at the same speed, no matter how many are added, whether it is a two-lane road or a four-lane.

 Understanding latency in your condo or apartment

-Latency is a subject many Internet service providers do not discuss because it is unfortunately out of their control.
+Latency is a subject many ISPs do not discuss because it is unfortunately out of their control.
 They are unable to manage or sell their customers a plan with lower latency.
 Instead, they simply sell more capacity.

 Over-subscription could cause issues for tenants

-When an apartment complex offers Internet service to all their tenants operating on a single service plan, things can become slow very quickly.
-Although it's possible for everyone in the building to use the same Internet service, it can increase the overall cost-effectiveness of the network.
+When an apartment complex offers internet service to all their tenants operating on a single service plan, your online experience can slow down pretty quickly.
+Although it's possible for everyone in the building to use the same internet service, it can increase the overall cost-effectiveness of the network.

-If you are the owner of an apartment complex or commercial building with multiple businesses set up, you can offer managed Internet and Wi-Fi to your tenants.
-Installing Wi-Fi for an entire apartment building doesn’t have to be a difficult task.
-And if you own a multi-tenant unit, you could earn an additional profit each month by offering this service.
+If you are the owner of an apartment complex or commercial building with multiple businesses set up, you can offer managed internet and WiFi to your tenants.
+If you own a multi-tenant unit, you could earn an additional profit each month by offering this service.